 Cons: The Wii is an aging console and it's had something of a "waggle" problem.
 That is, the Wii has taken a lot of heat thanks to the fact that its standard Remote controller isn't the most accurate device in the world.
 You can swing that thing and, really, who knows how that movement might be translated on screen.
 But like I said, the MotionPlus device has helped correct this issue.

 More importantly, the Wii has struggled with a reputation for being home to far too many truly lame motion-controlled games: too many party games or half-assed kids games.
-And Nintendo has weathered no small bit of anger from core gamers who have felt like the Wii doesn't have enough to offer them.
+And Nintendo has weathered no small bit of who have felt like the Wii doesn't have enough to offer them.
 Microsoft would be wise to make sure it doesn't make some of these same mistakes with Kinect.

 Games to look forward to: "The Legend of Zelda: Skyward Sword," "Conduit 2"